 The circular economy offers a different business model, one that values resources and energy at each stage of the process from cradle to cradle.
 In other words, it eliminates waste by designing products for disassembly, re-use, remanufacturing or refurbishment, with minimal value and energy loss at each stage.

 Policymakers and business experts have begun to see the necessity and opportunities of shifting to a circular economy.
 Achieving the ultimate goal of a Zero Waste society will talk collaboration, innovation and sheer hard work, and will result in significant benefits to communities, the economy and the environment.

 Who will bring about a Zero Waste Economy?

 The answer, ultimately, is that everyone will have to play their part, but the Zero Waste Awards aim to celebrate the trailblazers and inspire others to follow.

 The recycling and waste management sector, of course, has a vital role to play, supporting its customers with a variety of solutions from recycling, composting and anaerobic digestion through to energy-from-waste.

-Product and packaging designers and manufacturers can make waste prevention and minimization a core aim when producing goods.
+Product and packaging designers and manufacturers can make waste prevention and minimisation a core aim when producing goods.

-The service and public sectors from manufacturers, hotels and retailers to local authorities, and hospitals must seek to eliminate waste from their own operations as well as the supply chain.
+The service and public sectors from manufacturers, hotels and retailers to local authorities and hospitals have the opportunity to eliminate waste from their own operations as well as the supply chain.

 Innovative and creative solutions will also be needed from technology providers, inventors and the voluntary sector.

-The Zero Waste Awards will recognise advances in these and other areas.
+The Zero Waste Awards recognise advances in these and other areas.